Speech given at the 2018 ANZAC Day Dawn Service by Brigadier Charles Peter Moore.

 The characteristics that emerge and resonated from the ANZAC SPIRIT are sacrifice, courage (both moral and physical), mateship, loyalty, commitment, dedication, duty, respect and tradition

 On every 25th of April since 1915, Australians at home and abroad have gathered to commemorate the actions of every one of our service men and women, not just those ANZACs who died on that day.
 We remember on this day those who served and fell in both world wars, on the Sea Land and Air, and in other conflicts in Korea, Malaya, Borneo, Vietnam, Iraq and Afghanistan.
 We remember and are thankful those that have served and are currently on actions and operations such as Somalia, Rwanda, East Timor, the Solomon Islands, or operations to the north of Australia.
-They have all contributed to establish our peaceful nation through their service.
+They have all contributed to establishing our peaceful nation through their service.

 It was the ANZAC Spirit which gave us pride in our Services our people, not in war.
 It gives Australia the belief that when put to the test we would not yield and would not fail.